Economics with Management with study abroad

 The offer of a place on a ‘study abroad’ degree does not imply that Durham University Business School guarantees to place the student with one of its partner institutions, nor a partner of the student’s choice.
 All study abroad programmes are subject to approval by the Business School.
 Some partner relationships have restricted access and so are not available to all students.
 The Business School, in association with the University, will assist students in applying for a study abroad place, but it is the responsibility of the student to apply for such a place, and the right of the Business School/University to allocate students to available places as it deems best.
 In the event that a student is unable to obtain a study abroad place, transfer to the equivalent ‘non-study abroad’ programme is guaranteed provided the student is eligible to transfer on academic grounds.
 In line with Home Office rules, students from outside the EU will transfer onto the ‘with business placement’ programme only once they have successfully secured a placement (normally at the end of their second year of study).

 The Study Abroad year fees are set annually by the University.
 For the definitive amount of the Study Abroad year fees payable please contact our Study Abroad Team.

 In the fourth year, you submit a Dissertation (a compulsory double module).
+The Dissertation module allows you to analyse, in great depth, your choice of research question in Economics.
 In addition you study one compulsory module in Strategic Management.
-You then choose a further three optional modules from a selection that currently includes:
+You then choose a further two optional Economics modules and one Management option.